RaviTejaVattem/vscode-testing-extension/blog.md

 - Things to note
   - Make sure that `it` is children of `describe` such that the children are nested inside parent in the tree shown above.
-  - Check for the edge cases where a `describe` can have `describe`s and `it`s we should nest them accordingly.
+  - Check for the edge cases where a `describe` can have `describe`s and `it`s, we should nest them accordingly.
-  - Look out for commented tests and suites (I am identifying them as invalid in my case).
+  - Look out for commented tests and suites (I am marking them as invalid in my case).

 ## Find/identify a text runner/executor to run our tests